auth0/Auth0.swift/README.md

 You can request more information about a user's profile and manage the user's metadata by accessing the Auth0 [Management API](https://auth0.com/docs/api/management/v2).
 For security reasons native mobile applications are restricted to a subset of the Management API functionality.

-You can find a detailed guide in this [iOS Swift QuickStart](https://auth0.com/docs/quickstart/native/ios-swift/03-user-sessions#managing-metadata).
+You can find a detailed guide in this [Quickstart](https://auth0.com/docs/quickstart/native/ios-swift/03-user-sessions#managing-metadata).

 #### Retrieve user metadata